Toonba/Toonba/README.md

-Hi, I’m @Toonba, I'm a graduate of master's degree in chemistry who decided to change is career path to learn how to code.
+Hi, I’m @Toonba, I graduated of master's degree in chemistry in 2019 and decided to change my career path in 2022 to learn how to code.

-I learned to code thank to this class [OpenClassroom JavaScript - react developper class](https://openclassrooms.com/fr/paths/516-developpeur-dapplication-javascript-react)
+I learned to code thank to this class [OpenClassroom JavaScript - react developper class](https://openclassrooms.com/fr/paths/516-developpeur-dapplication-javascript-react).

+I am fascinated by the blockchain and its possibilities.
+That's why My short-term goal is to train more and gain experience, and then in the long term, I aspire to develop innovative blockchain applications.

+If you are looking for an enthusiastic and motivated developer to collaborate on front-end projects or explore blockchain opportunities, look no further!
+I look forward to contributing to exciting projects and taking on new challenges.
+Explore my projects on GitHub and contact me to discuss our next adventures!